w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 reasoning for generating distinct accounts for this purpose is elaborated in the [keys][] section of the Wiki.

+> Note: Although setting up a separate stash and controller is recommended, you can achieve basically
+> the same security management if you choose to use the same account for stash and controller and opt
+> into using only a "Staking"proxy account instead to control it.
+If you're interested in this solution
+> you can read more on proxies [here](./learn-proxies).

 You can generate your stash and controller account via any of the recommended methods that are detailed on the [account generation][] page.